 Note: In the unlikely event that LAMDA is compelled to close due to a force majeure, no fees can be returned nor compensation made for any period of tuition that may have been lost through the Academy’s inability to carry on its work as a result of circumstances beyond its control.

 The minimum entry age for this course is 18.
 There is no upper age limit.
 There are no academic requirements for this course.
-Admission is by audition and/or interview, dependent on experience and career intent.
+Admission is by audition.
 Applicants should be fluent English speakers.